Deadly shooting raises safety concerns in Old Town

 WICHITA, Kan.
-(KSNW) – The shooting is raising concerns about safety in Old Town, but the area’s association president says the district is safer than ever before.
+(KSNW) – The shooting in Old Town is raising safety concerns, but the area’s association president says the district is safer than ever before.

-For the past several years, the district has been partnering with the Wichita Police Department (WPD) to help improve safety in the popular entertainment district.
-They have beefed up security with traffic arms– those prevent vehicles from driving on streets when people are walking around.
-Fraser says they have added more lighting to places that need it.
+For the past several years, the district has partnered with the Wichita Police Department to help improve safety in the popular entertainment district.
+They have beefed up security with traffic arms, which prevent vehicles from driving on streets in crowded bar areas.
+In addition, Fraser says they have added more lighting to places that need it.
 On the weekends, WPD uses the mounted patrol unit to monitor large crowds.
 They also installed multiple security cameras.

 “Security is already at a pretty heightened level just because we know a lot of people are going to come out clubs after 11 p.m.,” said Fraser.

-Frasher does not know if the shooting that left one person dead and several others injured early Tuesday morning will impact security in the district.
+Fraser does not know if the shooting that left one person dead and five others injured early Tuesday morning will impact security in the district.

 She sends her condolences to the families impacted by the shooting.